How to Be an Effective Advocate

 - Introduce Yourself—Provide your name, say where you live, and describe your point of view; e.g., a compounding pharmacist, a patient who depends on compounded treatments, a prescriber of compounded medications, a concerned parent or family member, etc.

-- Be Direct About the Purpose of Your Communication—Tell your official exactly which issues you are concerned with.
+- Be Direct About the Purpose of Your Communication—Tell your official exactly on which issues you are concerned.

 - Provide Evidence—Highlight your own story and share key facts about the benefits of compounding pharmacies.

 - Be Respectful—You can be firm and express strong feelings, but be sure to remain polite with elected officials and their staff.

 - Be Brief Keep your letter or email to key points and focus on a single issue.
 Generally, your letter should be no longer than two pages.